mspanadgoo/my-portfolio/README.md

-# Mohammad Sadegh Panadgoo - Personal Portfolio
+# Mohammad Sadegh Panadgoo - Personal Portfolio & Dynamic Resume System

-This repository contains the source code for my personal portfolio website, built with Next.js, TypeScript, and Tailwind CSS.
-The site showcases my skills, work experience, and featured projects in a clean, modern, and fully responsive design.
+This repository contains the source code for my personal portfolio website.
+More than just a static site, this is a **Dynamic Resume System** built with Next.js, TypeScript, and Tailwind CSS.

+It features a unique architecture that allows me to present different professional personas (Full Stack, iOS, Backend, Frontend) from a single codebase, complete with on-the-fly PDF resume generation.

 <br />